psrc/itm-tutorial-python/01-starting-with-data.md

 | year   	 	| survey year              |
 | district         	  	| district location of household            |
 | city    	    	| code for city location of household          |
-| tenure         	  | indication of whether household is owner or tenureer of property
+| tenure         	  | indication of whether household is owner or renter of property
 | income  	  | household income, in hundreds of dollars |